Stock up on cherries NOW,

-- Add in heavy cream, eggs, vanilla extract and cherries.
+- Add in heavy cream, egg, vanilla extract.
+Mix until all combined.

-- Mix gently until combined, knead out on lightly floured surface.
-Use extra flour if juice from cherries makes dough sticky.
+- Alternatively, I like to GENTLY knead out on the dough on a lightly floured surface.
+Use extra flour if dough is sticky.

 Now I’m off to the store to get more cherries!